-Making up words is a common Internet pastime, but James Joyce was way ahead of the curve in this area.
+Making up words is a common internet pastime, but James Joyce was way ahead of the curve in this area.
 In many of his works—but especially in the innovative Ulysses—the English language as it was didn’t meet Joyce’s needs, so he made up words of his own, slamming together existing terms and creating new variations.
-Few of these neologisms are common, though the following are all recorded in the Oxford English Dictionary.
+Few of these neologisms are common, though the following are recorded in the Oxford English Dictionary.
 They’re all due for a comeback, so consider using these 14 words in your think pieces and judicial dissents.

 Reduplication might be the most fun way to make a word, as seen in terms like jibber-jabber, hocus-pocus, and choo-choo.
 Joyce went to the reduplication well for this word, which refers to something flowing like rippling water.
 Thanks to the repetition, it’s as if the word itself is riprippling.

 Poppysmic has to do with sounds produced by the smacking of the lips, and it’s easy to imagine the ever-creative Joyce licking his own lips when using this word in a neologism-heavy passage from Ulysses: “Florry whispers to her.
 Whispering lovewords murmur liplapping loudly, poppysmic plopslop.”

 Meaning furry or hairy, pelurious is perfect for those times when writing hirsute just won’t do.
 Despite their tiny frames, papillons are quite pelurious.

 4. and 5.
 Smilesmirk and Smellsip